fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 To meet the needs of both overloads and parameterized test methods, Fixie registers one Visual Studio TestCase instance *per method group*, instead of per method.
-It does so by setting the `TestCase.FullyQualifiedName` to the method group of a test case, and by only reporting each discovered method group once during discovery.
+It does so by setting the `TestCase.FullyQualifiedName` to the method group of a test case.
+In the case of overloaded test methods, the same method group will be reported to Visual Studio more than once during the discovery phase, but Visual Studio detects these duplicates and handles them properly as one, logging that fact to the Output pane.

-Thankfully, Visual Studio can be given any number of `TestResult` objects for the same `TestCase FullyQualifiedName`, and Fixie can give each `TestResult` an arbitrary `DisplayName` including parameter value information.
+Thankfully, Visual Studio can be given any number of `TestResult` objects for the same `FullyQualifiedName`, and Fixie can give each `TestResult` an arbitrary `DisplayName` including parameter value information.
 This combination allows the Visual Studio test runner to display each individual test case's success or failure, grouping parameterized